Skip to main content

 Templates with new content are always created as drafts.
 They are not visible to your end users and cannot be used in integrations until you publish them.

-The large text area in the center is where you write or paste the content of your legal document.
-This is the main body your end users will see during the clickwrap process.
+The large text area labeled Clickwrap Content is where you write or paste the content of your legal document.
+This is the main body your end users will see when the clickwrap dialog is presented.
 The editor supports headings, lists, quotes, code blocks, links, images, and tables as well as basic formatting options.

 Language